Repair An Outdoor Light Fixture

 Wires for old outdoor light fixture sticking out from the vinyl siding

-My guess is that there was a pancake box installed originally when the townhouse was built, but for some reason it was removed.
+My guess is that there was a pancake box installed originally when the townhouse was built, but for some reason, it was removed.
 I had to use a razor blade scraper to remove the bulk of the caulk that had adhered to the vinyl siding.

 A siding box is an excellent method of supporting an outdoor light fixture on vinyl siding and other surfaces.
 I have used them many times to repair an outdoor light fixture installation.

-In addition to siding boxes, there are also siding blocks available which do not contain a built-in electrical box.
+In addition to siding boxes, there are also siding blocks available that do not contain a built-in electrical box.
 Siding blocks work with other electrical boxes to help level and trim outdoor light fixtures.

 FINISHED REPAIR OF AN OUTDOOR LIGHT